Configuring Landing Servers for Data Center Remote Access

 - Then, you need to associate Landing Server 2 with Proxy Server

-Once you establish the association this way, PMP will take care of finding the connection path automatically and establish direct connection with the resource.
+Once you establish the association this way, Password Manager Pro will take care of finding the connection path automatically and establish direct connection with the resource.

 To associate resources with a landing server: